Esterline Technologies (ESL) Q4 2017 Results - Earnings Call Transcript

 George J. Godfrey - C.L.
 King & Associates, Inc.

 Thank you.
 Just two questions.
-One is, now that (52:52) consent decree and the margin looks flat, does that mean that the consent decree costs really did not impact the day-to-day operations of being off from under (53:01) that is, I know there were one-time compliance charges, but I'm just thinking that the flat margins, I would have thought, had a little bit of improvement there from that, and then the second question is, the capital expenditure seems to be significantly higher, can you just touch on that?
+One is, now that you're out from under the consent decree and the margins are flat, does that mean that the consent decree costs really did not impact the day-to-day operations if being out from under that is – and I know there were one-time compliance charges, but I'm just thinking that the flat margins, I would have thought, had a little bit of improvement there from that.
+And then the second question is, the capital expenditure seems to be significantly higher, can you just touch on that?
 Thanks.

 Curtis C. Reusser - Esterline Technologies Corp.

 Yeah.
 I'll talk about the compliance first.
 You're right, we have carved out kind of the one-time, write the check to lawyers and inspectors, auditors, that kind of thing.
-But it has increased our compliance costs in our businesses, as well as slowed us down a little bit nimbleness in the market.
-So we are – we still have some work to do to try to streamline that.
+But it has increased our compliance costs in our businesses, as well as slowed us down a little bit, nimbleness in the market.
+So we still have some work to do to try to streamline that.
 And I think there's some opportunity to make that more efficient in the business.
 But the corporate costs where we had the State Department representative as well as the outside audits, we'd identified those as carve-outs.
 Those will not repeat, but we are still trying to slim down, as Bob mentioned, and make more efficient the way we do.

 We implement all these policies and procedures, which are pretty extensive.
 On the CapEx, there are a couple, as you see, we've had pretty consistent CapEx over the years.
 In 2016, we had the one building purchase.
 We do have a couple of key programs that we've won that we are facilitizing for, one in our Defense Technologies group, and Bob, the other – one specific for the new caliber ammunition and some special material decoys that we're doing.